Key takeaways

 Password-protected links control access to a file that's already stored.
 The file itself exists on a server — the password gates who can view or download it.
 This is the model used by most file sharing tools, including BulkShare.
 It's practical, easy to implement, and appropriate for most client delivery scenarios.

 Encryption protects the file itself, regardless of how it's stored or transferred.
 An encrypted file requires a decryption key to open, even if someone gains access to the underlying storage.
-This is a stronger protection model and appropriate for very sensitive content — classified data, financial records, files subject to regulatory compliance.
+Modern encryption standards like AES-256 are a stronger protection model and appropriate for very sensitive content — classified data, financial records, files subject to regulatory compliance.

 For typical client work, password-protected links are sufficient.
 For regulated industries or highly sensitive data, end-to-end encryption should be part of your security architecture.